 TeleGreen helps by providing convenient access to our qualified, and experienced doctor (Dr Danny Cai).
 Dr Danny Cai who can assess your condition, review your current treatments, advise on whether plant-based medicine might help and, if so, prescribe it to you.

 No. You can make a direct appointment if you wish.

 You can also be referred to us by your GP, psychiatrist or pain specialist.
 That can be helpful because it means we receive information about your current treatment from your existing clinical team.
 We then write back to them to make them aware of our treatment so that you receive joined-up care.

 Yes, it’s important to remember that all prescription medications have potential side effects.

 The potential side effects of plant-based medicine include:

 Yes.
 Whenever you start any new medication, whether it’s conventional or alternative, your doctor should review with you in a few weeks to see if it’s working well.

 That’s how we do things at TeleGreen Medical.
-If we start you on plant-based therapy, we will explain the potential benefits and side effects, remain available to you if you need advice, and meet you for a follow-up appointment to see whether the treatment is helping you and whether you’re experiencing any side effects.
+If we start you on plant-based therapy, we will explain the potential benefits and side effects, remain available to you if you need advice, and call you for a follow-up appointment to see whether the treatment is helping you and whether you’re experiencing any side effects.